 Mask fit testing assesses the degree of protection or seal of a given mask size according to the acceptable standards set out by the manufacturer.
 The mask fit test ensures the personal protective equipment often mandated by legislative requirements fits well enough to do its job and protect the worker from hazardous exposure.
 The mask fit test consists of measuring the seal of the mask during various breathing rates, head positions, and body positions as well as during speech.
 Your authorized representative will receive a secure and confidential report of all mask fit testing results.
 To ensure results are reliable, we check our equipment daily and hold our technicians to the highest standards.

 Employers are obligated to ensure their people are medically cleared to wear a self-contained breathing apparatus (SCBA).
 This clearance is important because the environments these devices are used in are typically very physically and physiologically strenuous.
 Obtaining emergency assistance in these conditions poses even more challenges.
 With such risks, it is critical to be certain the people you’re sending into these environments are cleared to do so medically.
 We understand the stakes when sending a person into such a hazardous environment, and our goal is to ensure due diligence is taken before doing so.
 Our SCBA certificates are not issued without sufficient evidence of medical clearance.
-SCBA certification requires a pulmonary function test and medical fitness exam; health questionnaires do not meet CSA standards, nor do they not meet the high standards of our physician group.
+SCBA certification requires a pulmonary function test and medical fitness exam; health questionnaires do not meet the high standards of our physician group.

 Respiratory testing can help employees protect themselves and identify health problems early.
 For example, identifying limited lung function early makes it possible to diagnose or manage asthma, detect and distinguish lung disease, and assess impairment due to occupational exposure.